thosgood/this-weeks-finds/markdown/1-50/week048.md

-Now if we take a 3-dimensional spacetime and look at the $t = 0$ slice, we will with some luck get a 2-dimensional manifold, such as a sphere, torus, or more general n-holed doughnut.
+Now if we take a 3-dimensional spacetime and look at the $t = 0$ slice, we will with some luck get a 2-dimensional manifold, such as a sphere, torus, or more general $n$-holed doughnut.
 This is where the complex analysis comes in, because the complex plane is 2-dimensional, and we can cover these surfaces with coordinate systems that look locally like the complex plane, making them into "Riemann surfaces" upon which we